SarcevicAntonio/doTogether/README.md

 [**doTogether**](https://do-together.vercel.app/) helps you keep track of stuff you have get done via **a List of recurring Tasks**.

 Each **Task** has a certain number of days it takes to recur.
 When you mark a Task as done, it will recur after that set amount of days. **Lists** contain Tasks and can be shared with other people, so you can work on Tasks together.
-The List is ordererd by the remaining / overdue days of each Task.
+The List is ordered by the remaining / overdue days of each Task.

 The app is build to be as **simple as possible**, so you can focus on getting stuff done instead of figuring out all the features.
 It's also build to be used with multiple people. **Realtime data** means the Lists are always in sync and up to date, but you can of course also use the app by yourself.
 You can create a List for your shared home chores and one for your daily habits!